canonical/mlflow-operator/docs/tutorial/mlflow-kubeflow.rst

 Select `Finish` to finish the process.

 Now a Kubernetes namespace was created for your user.
-To use MLflow for this user label the namespace with following command:
+To use MLflow for this user, label the namespace with the following command:

 .. code-block:: bash